lagerratrobe/docker_recipes/RSConnect_Docker/README.md

 $ docker run -d --rm --privileged -p 3939:3939 -v /data/connect_data/:/data rstudio/connect-docker:latest
 ```

-The `docker run` command id where you can specify what local directory you want Docker to mount as `/data` by using the `-v` flag.
+The `docker run` command is where you can specify what local directory you want Docker to mount as `/data` by using the `-v` flag.
 In my case, I'm using `/data/connect_data`.

 ### Verify Container is running as desired